kowaltek/tech-blog/content/posts/dva-c02.md

 We can create an alarm that watches the specified metrics.
 We set tresholds, which when reached, cause a specific action (eg. send notification).

+We can specify the amount of consecutive intervals to check by setting `Evaluation Periods`.
+Then we can set `Datapoints to Alarm`, which defines in how many of the evaluation periods the metric has to be crossed to trigger the alarm.
+For example if we set `Evaluation Periods` to 5 and `Datapoints to Alarm` to 2, then the metric would have to be above the treshold for 2 out of 5 consecutive intervals to trigger the alert.
+This is calle the `M out of N` pattern.
+To set the alarm to be triggered if the treshold is crossed for `N` evaluation periods, we simply need to set both parameters to `N`.

 ### CludWatch API